Keb' Mo': Film projects

 In 1998, he portrayed Robert Johnson in a documentary film, Can't You Hear the Wind Howl?

 In 1997, Keb' Mo' portrayed the character Isaac, the Angel of Music, in the episode "Inherit the Wind" and again in 1999 in "Then Sings My Soul" of the television series Touched by an Angel.
 He performed "Hand It Over" from his 1996 release Just Like You in the 1997 episode and again in the 2002 episode "Remembering Me: Part 2".
 He also appeared as J. D. Winslow in the 2001 episode "Shallow Water", where he performed his song "God Trying to Get Your Attention" from his album Slow Down.

+The 2003 movie Holes features a re-recorded rendition of Just Like You with slightly altered lyrics.

 In January 2007, he performed at the Sundance Film Festival.

 He played the role of the mischievous spirit Possum in the 2007 John Sayles movie Honeydripper.

 Keb' Mo' provided additional music for Mike and Molly.

 He has co-written the opening music for B Positive with executive producer Chuck Lorre.

-In 2019 Ke' Mo' featured as a guest artist on the PBS concert series Bluegrass Underground (now re-branded as The Caverns Sessions).
+In 2019, Keb' Mo' featured as a guest artist on the PBS concert series Bluegrass Underground (now re-branded as The Caverns Sessions).